IRB & Human Subjects Research

 Research

-2. which is designed to contribute to generalizable knowledge
+“Research” is a systematic investigation which is designed to develop or contribute to generalizable knowledge.

 Systematic investigation means the researcher has identified a plan to collect data in order to answer a research question.
 This can include both data collection through communication with subjects, or secondary analysis of already-collected data.

-When an investigation is designed to contribute to generalizable knowledge, it is intended to provide general conclusions, which can be applied beyond a single individual, population, internal program or organization.
+Generalizable knowledge is when an investigation is designed to provide general conclusions which can be applied beyond a single individual, population, internal program or organization.
 Publication of results alone is not determinative when considering whether a project has been designed to contribute to generalizable knowledge.
 You should consider carefully who will be informed by the results to your investigation.

-• oral histories designed only to create a record of events
+• Oral history designed only to create a record of events

-• some classroom exercises, if they are not intended to result in information which will inform populations outside of the University
+• Some classroom exercises, if they are not intended to result in information which will inform populations outside the University

-Please note that a thesis, dissertation, or academic research project may or may not constitute research.
-While some institutions determine status as “human subjects research” based on these designations, but this is not an appropriate method of classification.
+A student thesis, dissertation, or academic research project may or may not constitute research, depending on the application of the definitions above.
+While some institutions determine status as “human subjects research” based on these designations, this is not an appropriate method of classification.

 Back to top